microsoft/STRIDES/extramural reporting/README.md

 # Create a Cost Management Export

-Azure Cost Management provides the ability to automatically schedule an export of your STRIDES environment's cost and utilization into an Azure Storage Account within your STRIDES Adminsitrative Subscription.
+Azure Cost Management provides the ability to automatically schedule an export of your STRIDES environment's cost and utilization into an Azure Storage Account within your STRIDES Administrative Subscription.

 1. From the Azure Portal, click on **Cost Management + Billing**, then **Cost Management**.